Using Big Data to Better Serve Customers, Donors and Prospects

 Insurers, banks, and other financial services institutions also use Big Data.
 Big Data allows them to make quick decisions about selling us insurance or lending us money.
 Insurance companies can buy underwriting data about prospective customers and can use that data, so the customer doesn't have to remember it or enter it themselves.
 Here’s an example of how consumer database information was applied to improve customer experience.

 A client in the auto insurance industry was having difficulty keeping customers engaged.
 Customers had to fill out 100-question application forms to purchase auto insurance.
-Users couldn't for the life of them remember one piece of information needed to accurately quote the risk.
+Users couldn't for the life of them remember one piece of information needed to quote the risk accurately.
 Who do you know who can remember their vehicle identification number (VIN)?
 (The VIN is a 17-digit alphanumeric number appearing on the left of corner of the windshield.)
-Our client studied drop-off of users.
+Our client studied the drop-off of users.
 Many who were requested to provide their vehicle identification numbers departed, never to return.

 It was clear.
 The client could increase the number of completed applications.
 How?
 Get the VIN from data warehouse vendors.
 Don't force the customer to provide the information she doesn't have easily accessible.
 Instead, pull the data out of the cloud.
 Then ask customers to confirm a picture of their make and model.
 Large insurers are learning that the best way to pull customers through the online sequence is to purchase as much data as they can.
 Recent competition among auto insurance sellers to have the shortest quote time is an example of this trend.